jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     def text(value):
         return f'I received: {value}'

   the terminal shows a passing test.
-This is called `string interpolation`_, it allows me to put values in strings_
+This is called `string interpolation`_, I can use it to put values in strings_

 ----